cole-h06/Verity/notes/random_walk.md

 # Random Walk Intuition

-Lately I've been wondering whether credibility might emerge naturally from repeated movement across a graph of sources and claims.
+Can credibility emerge naturally from repeated movement across a graph of sources and claims?

-A source supports one or more claims.
+Suppose a source supports one or more claims.
 Those claims are also supported by other sources, which then support other claims, and so on.

 So instead of trying to identify a single "root" source of truth, maybe the more interesting question is: